boscoh/tkform/readme.md

 _Parameters_.
 Available param types are defined by these methods:

-- multiple file/directory list loader
+- multiple file list loader

-        push_file_list_param(param_id, load_file_text='', load_dir_text='', is_label=True)
+        push_file_list_param(param_id, load_file_text, is_label=True)

-    This creates a button, which, when clicked, triggers an open file or an open directory dialog box.
-Files/directories chosen here will pop up in a table of files.
-This table of files can be reordered, the file entries can be given an optional label as determined by the `is_label` flag, and the file entries can be removed.
-Depending on whether `load_file_text` or `load_dir_text` has a string.
+    This creates a button, which, when clicked, triggers an open file dialog box to chose multiple files.
+Files chosen here will pop up in a table of files.
+This table of files can be reordered.
+The file entries can be given an optional label as determined by the `is_label` flag.
+As well, the file entries can be removed.

+- directory list loader

+        push_file_dir_param(param_id, load_dir_text, is_label=True)

+    This is similar to `push_file_list_param` above except it opens directories.
+Unfortunately tkinter only allows you to select one directory at a time.

 - check box

         push_checkbox_param(param_id, text, init_val='1')

     This creates a checkbox that will return a string `1` if selected, and `0` otherwise.

 - radio button

          push_radio_param(param_id, text_list, init_val=0)